 - 1. Clear out all wood material from the machine. - 2.
-If storing for more than 1 month, add stabilizer to the fuel system.
-Run the engine for a few minutes to allow the stabilized fuel to cycle through.
-Refer to the engine manual for further information on engine storage. - Thoroughly wash the machine to remove all dirt, mud, and debris. - Inspect all moving parts and remove any entangled material. - 5.
+Do one of the following: - If the machine will be in storage for one to three months, add stabilizer to the engine fuel and drain the carburetor. - If the machine will be in storage for longer than three months, replace the engine fuel with an alkylate or appropriate engineered fuel.
+These fuel types prevent the buildup of insoluble solids (deposits) in the engine.
+For more information, see page Engine Fuel on page 59. - 3.
+Thoroughly wash the machine to remove all dirt, mud, and debris. - Inspect all moving parts and remove any entangled material. - 5.
 Fold up the live deck.
-Park the machine away from human activity. - 6.
-Block or chock the wheels. - 7.
+Park the machine out of the way. - 6.
+Block the wheels. - 7.
+For the WP1624-12 model, place the 12 ft conveyor in the transport position.
+For instructions, see page 58. - 8.
 Cover the machine with a waterproof tarp, if storing it inside is not possible.